telerik/fiddler-everywhere-docs/knowledge-base/capture-and-inspect-web-traffic.md

     ![Capturing Live Traffic](../images/kb/capture-live-traffic-under-capture-and-inspect-web-traffic-1.png)

-    >tip Any new outgoing requests and upcoming responses (for example, after navigating deeper into a website or opening a new website) are continuously captured in the __Live Traffic__ panel.
-Switch back to __Paused__ to stop the live capturing and investigate specific sessions without polluting your __Live Traffic_.
-You could also select one or more sessions from the __Live Traffic__ and save and share them or remove them from the list.
+    >tip Any new outgoing requests and upcoming responses (for example, after navigating deeper into a website or opening a new website) are continuously captured in the **Live Traffic** panel.
+Switch back to **Paused** to stop the live capturing and investigate specific sessions without polluting your **Live Traffic**.
+You can also select one or more sessions from the **Live Traffic** and save and share them or remove them from the list.

 ## Inspect Web Traffic

 Fiddler Everywhere provides functionality to inspect the already captured sessions.
 The live traffic sessions are composed of HTTP/HTTPS requests and responses.
 Each HTTP request can be observed through the __Request Inspector__.
 Each HTTP response can be observed through the __Response Inspector__.
-Both inspectors are powerful tools that can visualize the received content via different [Inspector types]({%slug inspector-types%}).
+Both inspectors are powerful tools that can visualize the received content through different [Inspector types]({%slug inspector-types%}).

 Follow the steps below to inspect a request and its respective response: